When to plant Hostas in Baker County, GA

 Baker County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 5 and first fall frost is November 21.

-Baker County County sits in USDA Zone 8b.
+Baker County sits in USDA Zone 8b.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Baker County County's climate?
+Can Hostas grow in Baker County's climate?

 Your Baker County Garden Planner — Free